andrewsegovia00/EliteCraftTCG/README.md

 ```
 SECRET=your_secret_key
 MONGODB_URI=your_mongodb_uri
-GOOGLE_CLIENT_ID=your_google_client_id
-GOOGLE_SECRET=your_google_secret
-GOOGLE_CALLBACK=your_google_callback_url
 ```

 Start the Server: Once the dependencies and environment variables are set up, start the server with the following command:

 ```
-npm start
+npm run dev
 ```
-Access the Application: Travel Bud should now be running on http://localhost:3000/.
+Access the Application: Elite Craft TCG should now be running on http://localhost:5173/.
 Open your web browser and visit this URL to access the application.

-Sign In and Get Started: Travel Bud provides Google OAuth for user authentication.
-Click on the "LOG IN" button on the top-right corner of the navigation bar to sign in with your Google account.
-Once signed in, you can start creating and managing your travel budgets and expenses.

-Explore and Enjoy: Now you're all set to explore Travel Bud's features and enjoy a seamless and organized travel planning experience.
-Happy traveling!
+Sign up and Get Started!

 ## App Screenshots: